hmc-cs-rpan/70Hw2/README.md

 * Section 6.2, stopping after you finish 6.2.3 about argument passing

 # Steps
-There are four Issues to complete for this assignment:
+There are nine Issues to complete for this assignment:

 * Compiler Errors Part
 * Linker Errors Part
 * Memory Diagram Part
 * Coding Part
+ * C1: Compile the Shuffle Program
+ * C2: Remove count_ from the LineShuffler class
+ * C3: Write the exchange function
+ * C4: Add a new member function to the LineShuffler class
+ * C5: Make removeLine Deterministic
+ * C6: Update shuffle

 # Grading
 Your submission will be graded as follows: